OpenAperture/messaging/README.md

 This reusable Elixir messaging library provides abstracted methods for interacting with the CloudOS Messaging system.

 Currently this library utlizes an AMQP client as its primary communication mechanism.
-However, it add supervision and reconnection logic for Connections and Channels.
+However, it add supervision and reconnection and failover logic for Connections and Channels.

 ## Usage